 Benefits of Metacognition

 Metacognition is being seen as increasingly useful in educational applications.
-Practical research into the benefits of learning strategies is grounded in the concept of metacognition.
+Practical research into the benefits of learning strategies and other cognitive skills is grounded in the concept of metacognition.
 I have written about the benefits of a good reading strategy, the test your memory study strategy, critical thinking skills, a strategy to help with how to make a decision, and others.

 Kuhn argues that two important educational goals are to: